 Don’t back down when discussing treatment with your child.
 It’s okay to discuss the program, answer questions, and discuss the treatment process.
 However, the decision to attend the program is not up for debate.
 Like any medical treatment decision, making the right choice is the parent’s responsibility.

 When discussing treatment with your child, be specific about the behaviors you are concerned about that warrant video game addiction help.
 Give concrete examples, like pointing out gaming’s effect on the brain or how the child was not able to comply with the limits you have set.
 It’s natural for a child to become defensive, so keep this part short and sweet.
 Don’t enter into any debates about the cause or reasons for behaviors.
 Simply state what you are concerned about then move on.

 List your concerns, but don’t try to solve them in this conversation.
 That is for a later date.

-It’s okay to just explain that the camp is an exciting, adventure based camp where we also talk about goal setting.
-Let us be the ones that introduce the therapeutic component to the campers.
+It’s okay to just explain that the camp is an exciting, adventure-based camp where we also talk about goal setting.
+Let us be the ones who introduce the therapeutic component to the campers.

 Let your child know that you will be with them each step of the way.
 You will be checking in with their counselor and getting regular updates on their progress.
 If you want to set up some rewards for successful completion, that’s okay too.